stschiff/msmc2/README.md

 You also need the GNU Scientific library [GSL](http://www.gnu.org/software/gsl/) installed.

 You can then install the program by typing `make` in the directory.
+The resulting executable will be in the `build/release` subdirectory.

 You have to manually adjust the Makefile if you have the GSL in a non-trivial location on your platform.

     Usage: msmc2 [options] <datafiles>